 Tim, we see you just got off your bike.
 First of all, why do we even sweat?

-During exercise we utilize energy from fats and carbohydrates to get the energy for the mechanical work.
+During exercise we utilize energy from fats and carbohydrates to get the energy for mechanical work.
 However, this process is pretty inefficient meaning that it represents only around 18-23% of actual energy expenditure.
 The rest is heat production.
 So, when doing hard intervals, we can actually be creating more than 1000 W of heat!

 Our body aims to maintain the body temperature at around 37 degrees Celsius, so all this heat needs to go somewhere.
 In the summer, when the environment is hot as well, the only really efficient way to cool the body down is by producing sweat.
-Sweat drops appear on the skin surface and evaporate.
+Sweat drops appear on the skin's surface and evaporate.
 By changing the state of matter (i.e., liquid into gas), energy is consumed and we cool down.
 Very simple.

 Very simple indeed.
 Does dehydration impair our performance?

 Numerous studies have shown that in case of insufficient replacement of water lost during exercise, exercise performance is impaired.
 This is due to the fact that blood flow is either reduced in the muscles (i.e., less oxygen delivered) or sweating is impaired (i.e., elevated body core temperature).

 So, it is clear that we want to replace fluids lost during exercise.

 Supposedly, there are some disputes among sports scientists on how much fluid we can lose before seeing a performance decline.
 What do you think?